 To obtain a license to be married in the State of Maine one must first record their intentions to marry with a municipal clerk.
 If the bride and/or groom are residents of Maine they must file their intentions at the municipal office in which one of them resides.
 If neither the bride nor groom is a resident of Maine they can file intentions in any municipally.
 Both parties must sign the intentions, stating they are free to marry.
-If the bride and/or groom has been married before and are divorced or widowed, a certified copy of the documentation showing how the last
+If the bride and/or groom has been married before and is divorced or widowed, a certified copy of the documentation showing how the last

-If you need additional information, contact a municipal clerk's office.
+If you need additional information, contact a municipal clerk's office at 207-929-6171.